brevzin/brevzin.github.io/_posts/2022-02-06-output-iterators.md

 So here, we know that `std::copy` would be inefficient, so the library provides (and internally uses) a way to special case that algorithm for its particular output iterator.

-Users could, technically, do the same for their own specializations of `formatter<T>`, although I should note that this algorithm is `fmt::detail::copy_str<char>`, which doesn't really suggest that it's particularly user-facing.
+Users could, technically, use this same algorithm for their own specializations of `formatter<T>`, although I should note that this algorithm is `fmt::detail::copy_str<char>`, which doesn't really suggest that it's particularly user-facing.

 This begs the question of what the implementations of `std::format` will do.
-Will they just use `std::copy` or will they try to special case?
-Implementations _could_ special case their own iterators, that falls under the umbrella Quality of Implementation (QoI) issues.
+Will they just use `std::copy`?
+Implementations _could_ special case their own iterators, that falls under the umbrella Quality of Implementation (QoI) issues, since they know what their own iterator is.

 But while implementations could special-case the specific iterator they choose for `std::format` (since there's really only two: one for `char` and one for `wchar_t`), they can't really even special case the general case of `std::back_inserter<std::vector<T>>` -- since users are allowed to specialize `std::vector<T>`.

 And even relying on this kind of implementation strategy strikes me as a bit much.
-There are other use-cases for efficient range copy that aren't just in {fmt} or `std::format` (which is part of why Victor rejected [my pull request](https://github.com/fmtlib/fmt/pull/2740) to add a dedicated API for this to the format context - we don't need to have multiple different `copy` algorithms), so something like the approach I'm outlining here seems worthwhile to pursue anyway.
+There are other use-cases for efficient range copy that aren't just in {fmt} or `std::format` (which is part of why Victor rejected [my pull request](https://github.com/fmtlib/fmt/pull/2740) to add a dedicated API for this to the format context - we don't need to have multiple different `copy` algorithms - one in general and one specifically for formatting), so something like the approach I'm outlining here seems worthwhile to pursue anyway.